fcrozatier/champagne/README.md

 - Register creators + entries and judges.
 Prevent duplicates (only one sign-up per email)
 - Vote.
 Signed-up users can vote with their token/link.
 - The pairings follow the [NodeRank algorithm](https://github.com/fcrozatier/NodeRank#conslusion) with the random strategy.
 The vote is closed after a deadline is met or if the graph is complete.
-- Auto cleanup of stale comparisons: if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
+- Auto cleanup stale comparisons: if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
-- Rate limit voting: a user must wait at least 5 minutes between votes
+- Rate limit votes: a user must wait at least 5 minutes between votes
-- Deadlines.
-Sign-up and vote forms are disabled on given dates
+- Deadlines: Sign-up and vote forms are disabled on given dates

 ## Stack